What is Philo?

 There are aspects of Philo’s interface to enjoy and some things that could use improvement.
 Let’s start with the good: Philo is very easy to use.
 The bright interface’s design allows you to access everything you want through the headers located at the top of the screen.
 There is also a profile and search section you can access at the top right-hand corner of the screen.

 The search feature, in particular, is a convenient element.
 Once you enter your search, Philo quickly pulls up results based on TV shows, movies, and channels, so you can find the content you want within seconds.
+The guide is also easy to use.
+Philo has a playback feature, allowing you to choose between catching a program live or viewing the broadcast from the beginning.
+Another unique feature is where they placed the play button.
+As you browse through the guide, you will notice the play button on the right side of the box, making it simple to access the live programming.

 Speaking of speed, when loading the platform, it also buffers and loads quickly.
 However, your internet connection and the device used can play a huge role in how fast you can access the content.

-Meanwhile, there are several ways the interface could use improvements.
+There are several ways the interface could use improvements.
 First, there are no parental control settings under the profile section.
 It is a pretty big deal for parents, as it does not allow them to control the type of content their children can watch.

 On the content side of things, Philo also has a home section.
 It is where they suggest trending shows, what’s on now, and more.
 That said, the recommendations are more generic than personalized.
 For some viewers, this section might not offer much in the way of value.